Applied Data Research

-Applied Data Research (ADR) was a large software vendor from the 1960s until the mid-1980s.
+Applied Data Research, Inc. (ADR), was a large software vendor from the 1960s until the mid-1980s.
 ADR is often described as "the first independent software vendor".

 Founded in 1959, ADR was originally a contract development company.
 ADR eventually built a series of its own products.
-ADR's widely used major packages included: Autoflow for automatic flowcharting, Roscoe, MetaCOBOL, an extensible macro processor for the COBOL language, and Librarian for source-code management.
-ADR later purchased the Datacom/DB database management system from Insyte Datacom and developed the companion product, IDEAL (Interactive Development Environment for an Application’s Life), a fourth-generation programming language.
+ADR's widely used major packages included: Autoflow for automatic flowcharting, which is often cited as one of the first commercial software applications; Roscoe, a remote job submission environment; MetaCOBOL, an extensible macro processor for the COBOL language; and The Librarian, for source-code management.